-Growing up in Maine, truly Wabanki land, some of my most profound memories are of plants, fungi & lichen: the Lipstick Lichen of the rocks (my first memory), our backyard full of Lupine, Self-heal & Dandelion in the lawn, playing with the seed pods of Jewelweed, woods home to Ghost Pipe, Lady’s Slipper & Witch’s Butter, and the soft, orange ground of the Pine, Oak & Beech forests.
+Growing up in Maine, truly Wabanki land, some of my most profound memories are of plants, fungi & lichen: the Lipstick Lichen of the rocks (my first memory), our backyard full of Lupine, Self-heal & Dandelion in the lawn, playing with the popping seed pods of Jewelweed, woods home to Ghost Pipe, Lady’s Slipper & Witch’s Butter, and the soft, orange ground of the Pine, Oak & Beech forests, Wild Sarsaparilla abounding.
 With this beginning, I was led to study plants at an intimate level.

-As an avid gardener and plant lover, I grow many of my own herbs.
-The traditions of growing that I follow include, organic, biodynamic, permaculture & most importantly, listening to the plants themselves for guidance.
-The herbs I do not grow, I sustainably & thoughtfully wildcraft from clean fields and forests with great love & attention.
+As an avid gardener and plant lover, I grow most of my own herbs.
+The traditions of growing that I follow include, organic, biodynamic, permaculture & most importantly, listening to & with the plants themselves for guidance.

-Along with my own research & life experience of learning from the plants & herbs themselves,
+Along with my own research & life experience of learning from the plants & herbs,

 ‘Elderberry School of Botanical Medicine’, Portland, OR,